(Returning Students: Click here to contact us for a discount code for $600 off the registration price)

-Join us at the beautiful Boulderado, located in the heart of Boulder on the Historic Pearl Street Mall.
+Where: Join us at the beautiful Hotel Boulderado, located in the heart of Boulder, CO on the Historic Pearl Street Mall.

-Information is the currency of business, research, and other knowledge-based industries.
+Information is the currency of business, research, and other knowledge- based industries.
 Storing, accessing, and protecting information is critical for organizations and Information Technology professionals are tasked with delivering strategies and solutions.
 This course will cover the problems and solutions for information storage, explaining the technology employed and the different systems available.
-From this course, solutions using storage technologies implemented in products with their architectures, features, benefits and issues will be explored with a goal of understanding a strategy to deal with information demands.
+The primary initiatives of optimizing IT and changing to a services delivery model are the top-level sections along with solutions for information storage and management.
+From this course, solutions using storage technologies implemented in products with their architectures, features, benefits, and issues will be explored with a goal of understanding a strategy to deal with information demands.

 Section 1: Information Storage – Demands and Evolution